openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_driver_troubleshooting.md

 If you see errors like `[CLDNN ERROR]. clGetPlatformIDs error -1001` when running OpenVINO samples / demos, then most likely you have some issues with OpenCL runtime on your machine.
 This document contains several hints on what to check and how to troubleshoot such issues.

-In order to make sure that OpenCL runtime is functional on your machine, you can use [clinfo](https://github.com/Oblomov/clinfo) tool.
+To make sure that OpenCL runtime is functional on your machine, you can use [clinfo](https://github.com/Oblomov/clinfo) tool.
 On many linux distributions it can be installed via package manager.
 If it is not available for your system, it can be easily built from sources.

 Example of clinfo output:
 ```